Gregory DeVictor is a trivia enthusiast who loves to write articles on American nostalgia.

 - At the 22nd Scripps National Spelling Bee, the winner was 13-year-old Kim Calvin of Canton, Ohio, who correctly spelled the word “dulcimer.”

-This article teaches you fun facts, trivia, and historical events from the year 1949.
-Find out about popular TV shows, movies, music, books, foods, sports facts, famous birthdays, and other cool pop culture trends to get the right mix of questions and answers for your 1940s-themed trivia game.
+This article teaches you fun facts, trivia, and history events from the year 1949.
+Find out about popular TV shows, movies, music, books, foods, sports facts, political and economic news, advances in science and medicine, famous birthdays, and other cool pop culture trends to get the right mix of questions and answers for your 1940s-themed trivia quiz.

 Table of Contents